 Although users can use a wide variety of graphs and charts in Excel for data visualization, the main reason for using Excel is to organize data.

 Data visualization for paginated reporting is often made simpler when using Excel as data input for Datylon chart editors.
-This workflow provides a user-friendly and streamlined approach, allowing users to seamlessly link data to the reports and automatically update this data when it changes.
+This workflow provides a user-friendly and streamlined approach, allowing users to seamlessly link data to the reports and update this data with just a click.
 This makes the Excel-Datylon combo an efficient tool for creating, modifying, and maintaining reports.

 Let’s explore how to add data visualization starting from an Excel sheet, from which users can interface their data and findings to Datylon to create reusable and visually appealing reports, enhancing data-driven insights.